 FERPA gives parents certain rights with respect to their student's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 Students to whom the rights have transferred are "eligible students."

-You can learn more about FERPA online or by writing to Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
+Learn more about FERPA from the U.S. Department of Education website or by writing to Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
 20202-5920.

 Due to the FERPA privacy law, the University is not permitted to share your student's academic record with you, including grades, transcript, current schedule, etc. Your student will have access to their grades and overall academic record through My.IllinoisState.edu.